jorgelbg/dashflare/README.md

     <img class="center" src="http://screen.jorgelbg.me/jorgelbg-dropshare/w6nAqMZzsPVz57ab.png" alt="Screenshot of the Grafana dashboard"/>
 </p>

-## 🌥Cloudflare
+## 🌥 Cloudflare

-One requirement to use the current solution is to be already using or be willing to use [Cloudflare](https://www.cloudflare.com/) as a CDN in front of your website.
+One requirement to use the current solution is to be already using [Cloudflare](https://www.cloudflare.com/) for the website that you want to monitor.

 ## 🎮 Installation / Getting started